elmomoilanen/k-in-a-row/be/README.md

 With the previous command, port 8080 of the container is bound to the same port on 127.0.0.1 of the host machine and is not accessible from the outside.

-### Use ###
+## Use ##

 Server is listening to endpoint `/api/bot/next` and only accepts POST requests with a JSON type payload and a URL query string `level=VALUE` with allowed values of *Easy* and *Normal*.

-Following example shows a valid HTTP request used to compute the first move of a normal level 3x3 3-in-a-row game for the bot player
+Following example shows a valid HTTP request (using curl) used to compute the first move of a normal level 3x3 3-in-a-row game for the bot player

 ```bash
 curl -X POST "localhost:8080/api/bot/next?level=Normal" \